serkon/logo/projects/logo-software/tabs/README.md

 #### Alignment

 Add [left] or [right] property to any element to set position's on the navbar.
+If 'showPrevNext' option is setted as true, this feature won't work.
 For example:

 <sub>app.component.html</sub>